• Main Menu

 Active Directory (AD) is a structure used on computers and servers running the Microsoft Windows operating system (OS).
 AD is used to store network, domain, and user information and was originally created by Microsoft in 1996.
 It was first deployed on Microsoft Windows 2000.
 Active directories provide a number of functions to include providing information

-• How to Delegate Administrator Privileges in Active Directory
+• Replication Topology in Active Directory

 • Physical Structure of Active Directory